- Undergraduate Students

 - The Bay campus is located on the east side of the city, 4.5 miles away from Singleton campus.

 - The city's famous café quarter on Wind Street provides a host of popular pubs and clubs, restaurants and entertainment venues including a 12-screen multiplex cinema and casino.

-- Taliesin Arts Centre is a popular venue presenting a wide variety of performances and exhibitions including regular cinema screenings, a number of visiting exhibitions, and a variety of live performances from dance and drama to jazz and world music.
-Exhibitions are also at the Glynn Vivian Art Gallery, while theatres in the city include Penyrheol Theatre, the Grand – where the Welsh National Opera performs.
+- Taliesin Arts Centre is a popular venue with regular cinema screenings, visiting exhibitions and a variety of live performances from dance and drama to jazz and world music.
+Exhibitions are also at the Glynn Vivian Art Gallery, while theatres in the city include Penyrheol Theatre and the Grand Theatre, where the Welsh National Opera performs.

 - Sports include Premier League football at Swansea City football club, and the Ospreys Rugby Union Football team.
-There are also 6 leisure and sports centres and good tennis and swimming facilities across the city including the 50m Wales National Pool.
+There are six leisure and sports centres and good tennis and swimming facilities across the city including the 50m Wales National Pool.